Comparison of Discrete Variable and Continuous Variable Quantum Key Distribution Protocols with Phase Noise in the Thermal-Loss Channel: Acknowledgements

 \section{Acknowledgements}

-We wish to acknowledge Spyros Tserkis and Matthew Winnel for their valuable discussions.
+We wish to acknowledge Spyros Tserkis, and Matthew Winnel for their valuable discussions.
+We thank the reviewers for their valuable comments that led to the improvement of this article.
 This research was supported by the Australian Research Council (ARC) under the Centre of Excellence for Quantum Computation and Communication Technology (Grant No. CE110001027).